-Exploration efforts remain focussed in two geographic areas, the immediate Platosa mine area and the Saltillera-la Zorra area five kilometres west of the mine.
+Exploration efforts remain focussed in two geographic areas, the Platosa Mine area and the Saltillera-la Zorra area five kilometres west of the mine.

-In the immediate mine area there are three primary objectives:
+In the mine area there are three primary objectives:

 - To further add to the known distal-style, high-grade CRD Mineral Resources and to discover new mantos by drilling the geological, structural, geochemical, biogeochemical and geophysical targets developed by ongoing and previous surveys; - To pursue the potential for discovery of larger-volume medial and proximal CRD mineralization.
-(Evidence of this potential was discovered during diamond drilling early in 2008); and - Renew exploration on the former Apex Joint Venture land, which the Company purchased from Golden Minerals Corp., Apex Silver's successor company, in November 2009.
+Geological evidence of this potential has been found in several drill holes completed since 2008; and - Continue to pursue the development of additional targeting tools.
+At present this work is focussed on Induced Polarization (IP) geophysical surveying and sophisticated airborne geophysical surveying.